 While ISAs for different schools might differ in numerical values for their most important terms, the functionality of those remains constant for all

-● Income Share Rate: Describes the % of gross income you pay back during the repayment period.
+● Income Share: Describes the % of gross income you pay back during the repayment period.
 The income share rate is fixed and will stay constant during the lifetime of your ISA.

 ● Repayment Period: Describes the duration under which you repay a percentage of their income.
 Most ISAs have a duration between 12-48 months.